greenairways/GeoFS-OSM-Airport-Models/tutorial.md

 > **DO NOT** move or import the file into a folder in the repository, or it will not work.
 - Open the file you just uploaded to the repository and click the pencil icon to open the file editor.
 - Use [CTRL] + [F] ([COMMAND] + [F] for MacOS) to open find.
 Search "images", and click next.
 It should scroll down to a section where you should be seeing items in this format:

 		{
 			"mimeType":"image/jpeg",
 			"name":"Image_9",
 			"uri":"Image_9.jpg"
 		},

-- In the last box, replace **Image_9.jpg** with https://cdn.jsdelivr.net/gh/yourusername/repositoryname@latest/imagename.jpg
-> [!NOTE]
-> Replace yourusername with your GitHub username, repositoryname with your GitHub repository name, and imagename.jpg with your file name and its file extention (jpg, png, etc)
+- In the last box, replace **Image_9.jpg** with https://cdn.jsdelivr.net/gh/username/repoitory@latest/image.jpg (Replace `username` with your GitHub username, `repository` with your GitHub repository name, and `image.jpg` with your file name)
-- Now find "materials" and scroll down.
-It should be in this format
+- Now, search for "materials" and scroll down.
+It should be in this format:

   		{
 			"name":"Plaster002",
 			"normalTexture":{
 				"index":0